k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ##### PII Fields

 - In general, **it is recommended to populate the PII fields in the data generation flow** and to avoid overriding them with the Masking Actors in the LU population flow.
-Such population enables exposing PII fields as [external business parameters](#external-business-parameters) for the data generation tasks without overriding their values (as set by the user) by the Masking Actors in the LU population.
+Such population makes it possible to expose PII fields as [external business parameters](#external-business-parameters) for data generation tasks, while ensuring that values set by the user are not overridden by the Masking Actors during LU population.
-- It should be verified that the [Masking Sensitive Data](/articles/TDM/tdm_gui/08_environment_window_general_information.md#masking-sensitive-data) checkbox is clear for the **Synthetic** environment in the TDM Portal, in order to avoid masking PII fields in the LU population flows for data generation tasks.
+- It should be verified that the [Masking Sensitive Data](/articles/TDM/tdm_gui/08_environment_window_general_information.md#masking-sensitive-data) checkbox is cleared for the **Synthetic** environment in the TDM Portal.
+This prevents PII fields from being masked in LU population flows for data generation tasks.
-- TDM 8.1 has added a new Actor — **GenerateConsistent**.
+- TDM V8.1 has added a new Actor — **GenerateConsistent**.
 This Actor inherits from the **Masking** Actor but has its own **category** value — **generate_consistent**.
 Using the **GenerateConsistent** Actor in data generation flows ensures referential integrity across LUs for the generated field.
 - Notes:
     - The TDM execution process sets the **generate_consistent** key to **true** on data generation tasks.
     - The new Actor does not require having an input value since there is no original value for newly generated synthetic entities.